ICEM 2025: pioneering the future of energy and meteorology in a collaborative global forum

-Establishing a global platform for energy and meteorology expertise
+An established global forum for energy and meteorology expertise

-In 2011, we undertook to launch the first ICEM with the intention of providing a unique platform where meteorologists and energy industry specialists could share the substantial amount of expertise and knowledge that exists across both sectors.
-The conference format offered an exciting, convivial and productive environment in which to explore opportunities for collaboration.
+In 2011, we launched the first ICEM with the intention of providing a unique forum where meteorologists and energy industry experts could come together to share substantial knowledge and expertise across both sectors.
+The conference format has consistently offered an exciting, convivial, and productive environment in which to explore opportunities for collaboration.

-We were also keen to promote ICEM’s core values of targeted and positive transformation (of the energy system) in the face of climate change and inclusivity – for example, through its broad organising committee, or the awards given to young specialists for best presentation.
+From the outset, ICEM was designed with core values in mind: targeted and positive transformation of the energy system in the face of climate change and a commitment to inclusivity – for example, through its broad organizing committee, or the awards given to young specialists for the best oral presentation.

-Our inaugural conference in Australia’s Gold Coast was a great success attracting over 170 energy and meteorology specialists from 50 countries, proving the need for a collaborative, knowledge-sharing platform that spans both sectors and setting in place a blueprint for future ICEMs in France (2013), the United States (2015), Italy (2017), China (2018) and the 2019 conference in Denmark.
+Our inaugural conference in Australia’s Gold Coast was a great success, attracting over 170 energy and meteorology specialists from 50 countries, proving the need for a collaborative, knowledge-sharing forum that spans both sectors.
+This event set the blueprint for subsequent ICEMs held in France (2013), the United States of America (2015), Italy (2017), China (2018), Denmark (2019), and most recently in Italy in 2023.

-With the support of fellow WEMC collaborators, Laurent Dubus (EDF, France) and Sue Ellen Haupt (NCAR, USA), and many more colleagues and peers from the science and energy communities (too many to name!), we have seen ICEM grow and develop.
-Today, it is an established global platform for world-leading research organisations, meteorological service providers, energy companies and energy policy experts to come together for active discussion, sharing of expertise, innovation and action on climate and energy issues.
+Under the aegis of the World Energy & Meteorology Council (WEMC) alongside numerous other colleagues and peers from the science and energy communities, we have seen ICEM grow and flourish.
+Today, it stands as an established global forum for world-leading research organisations, meteorological service providers, energy companies, and energy policy experts to engage in meaningful dialogue, share expertise, and drive innovation and action on climate and energy issues.

-Why climate and weather information is important to the energy industry
+Why climate and weather information are critical to the energy industry

-The energy sector plays a fundamental part in this change, as the need to significantly reduce global CO2 emissions and limit global warming focuses attention on the energy transition – from fossil fuels to renewable energy sources and cleaner, more sustainable energy systems.
+The energy sector plays a fundamental part in this change, as the need to significantly reduce global greenhouse gas emissions and limit global warming focuses attention on the energy transition – from fossil fuels to renewable energy sources and cleaner, more sustainable energy systems.

-As scientists and energy sector experts, we are in a unique position to help lead this transition using the combined expertise available within the science and energy communities, which now meet regularly at ICEMS.
-The world-leading interactions at ICEM greatly help focus minds on what is really critical in the move towards more sustainable and renewable energy systems.
+As scientists and energy sector experts, we are in a unique position to help guide this transition through the combined expertise within the scientific and energy communities, which regularly converge at ICEMs.
+The world-leading interactions at ICEM are instrumental in sharpening our focus on what is truly critical in advancing more sustainable and renewable energy systems.

-Eight years on, six ICEMs so far and an exciting future ahead!
+Fourteen years on: seven ICEMs, and an exciting future ahead!

-WEMC are proud of what we have achieved together through this platform over the past eight years.
-However, as weather-dependent energy systems continue to grow at a dramatic pace, these conversations will become ever more crucial.
+WEMC is proud of what we have achieved together with our many partners through this forum over the past 14 years.
+As weather-dependent energy systems continue to grow at an unprecedented pace, these conversations are becoming more crucial than ever.

 Previous ICEMs